Undervoltologist/ITE-EC-Reader/README.md

 # ITE EC Reader

 Uses PawnIO to access the entire EC Chip.
-Install it here: https://pawnio.eu/ (might work for other EC chips as well, expect issues with the chip name and etc though)
+Install it here: https://pawnio.eu/ (should work for other EC chips as well, expect issues with the chip name and etc though)

 Use the Up & Down keys to navigate.